 The Yogabed is fairly inexpensive compared to their competition.
 If you’re comparing it to big name brand memory foam like Tempurpedic, Comforpedic, or iComfort, the Yogabed is a lot less money.
 The Yogabed ranges from $599 in a twin to $949 in a king.
-(Or, if you use my exclusive coupon code YBNERD50, you can deduct $50 from the price).
-This is roughly the same price as other direct-to-consumer mattresses, give or take a few dollars depending on size (it’s a few dollars more in a twin, about $50 less in a queen).
+This is roughly the same price as other direct-to-consumer mattresses, give or take a few dollars depending on size.

 For that, you not only get the mattress, but also two memory foam pillows (twin size only gets one).
 These pillows are fairly thin, better for stomach or back sleepers, but other than that, they’re decent quality.
-Overall, the Yogabed is a good value for your money and a good alternative to haggling over price in a store.
+Overall, the Yogabed is an okay value for your money and a good alternative to haggling over price in a store.